Voices by INAudio Audiobooks (Findaway Voices by Spotify) for Authors

 The audio specs are similar to what you would expect elsewhere and through ACX.

-Do you need an ISBN to publish to Spotify?
+Do you need an ISBN to publish to INAudio?

-No. Findaway Voices by Spotify assigns you an ISBN to use.
+No. They assign you an ISBN to use.
 The publisher name can be your name, your press or imprint (if you have one) or the name of your LLC.

-Findaway Voices accepts AI-narrated audiobooks created with AI software company ElevenLabs and AI-narrated audiobooks created with Google Play Books—but only some of the retailers it distributes to do.
-I have yet to find a list of the Findaway Voices by Spotify distribution partners who do and don’t accept AI-narrated audio files.
+Like Findaway, INAudio accepts AI-narrated audiobooks created with ElevenLabs or with Google Play Books—but only some of the retailers it distributes to do.
+I haven’t found a list of distribution partners who do and don’t accept AI-narrated audio files.

 ElevenLabs is fee-based (see pricing options here).
 Google Play Books’ digital voice-narrated content is free to create.

-“For listeners, all digitally narrated titles will be clearly marked in the metadata on Spotify and across the other retailers where Findaway Voices distributes.
-The book description will be prepended with the first sentence stating, ‘This audiobook is narrated by a digital voice.’”
+“For listeners, all digitally narrated titles will be clearly marked in the metadata” and “the book description will be prepended with the first sentence stating, ‘This audiobook is narrated by a digital voice.’”

 Price promotions